reissbaker/html-sourcery/README.md

 HTML SOURCERY
 =============
-A a pure-Javascript library for conjuring up HTML, meant for use with node.
+A pure-Javascript library for conjuring up HTML, meant for use with node.
 Observe:

 ```javascript
 src = require('./html-sourcery');